Charles III of Spain: Domestic political policies

 Charles also sought to reform Spanish colonial policy, in order to make Spain's colonies more competitive with the plantations of the French Antilles (particularly the French colony of Saint-Domingue) and Portuguese Brazil.
 This resulted in the creation of the "Códigos Negros Españoles", or Spanish Black Codes.
 The Black Codes, which were partly based on the French Code Noir and 13th-century Castilian Siete Partidas, aimed to establish greater legal control over slaves in the Spanish colonies, in order to expand agricultural production.
 The first code was written for the city of Santo Domingo in 1768, while the second code was written for the recently acquired Spanish territory of Louisiana in 1769.
 The third code, which was named the "Código Negro Carolino" after Charles himself, divided the freed black and slave populations of Santo Domingo into strictly stratified socio-economic classes.

 In Spain, he continued with his work trying to improve the services and facilities of his people.
-He created the Luxury Porcelain factory under the name of Real Fábrica del Buen Retiro in 1760; Crystal followed at the Real Fábrica de Cristales de La Granja and then there was the Real Fábrica de Platería Martínez in 1778.
+He created the Luxury Porcelain factory under the name of Real Fábrica del Buen Retiro in 1760; Crystal followed by the Real Fábrica de Cristales de La Granja and then there was the Real Fábrica de Platería Martínez in 1778.
 During his reign, the areas of Asturias and Catalonia industrialized quickly and produced much revenue for the Spanish economy.
 He then turned to the foreign economy looking towards his colonies in the Americas.
 In particular, he looked at the finances of the Philippines and encouraged commerce with the United States, starting in 1778.
 He also carried out a number of public works; he had the Imperial Canal of Aragon constructed, as well a number of routes that led to the capital of Madrid, which is located in the center of Spain.
 Other cities were improved during his reign; Seville for example saw the introduction of many new structures such as hospitals and the Archivo General de Indias.
 In Madrid, he was nicknamed "el Mejor Alcalde de Madrid" (the Best Mayor of Madrid).
 Charles was responsible for granting the title "Royal University" to the University of Santo Tomás in Manila, which is the oldest in Asia.

 In the capital, he also had the famous Puerta de Alcalá constructed along with the statue of Alcachofa fountain, and moved and redesigned the Real Jardín Botánico de Madrid.
-He had the present National Art Museum of Queen Sofia (named in honor of the present Queen of Spain, born Princess Sophia of Greece and Denmark) built, as well as the renowned Museo del Prado.
+He had the future Museo Nacional Centro de Arte Reina Sofía built, as well as the Museo del Prado.
 At Aranjuez he added wings to the palace.

 He created the Spanish Lottery and introduced Christmas cribs following Neapolitan models.
 During his reign, the movement to found "Economic Societies" (an early form of Chamber of Commerce) was born.